PolicyPad: Collaborative Prototyping of LLM Policies

 \subsubsection{Starting materials}

 We prepared scenarios, heuristics, and a small amount of starter text for the policy.
 For each domain, the first author crafted 10 scenarios that represent a realistic conversation between a human user and an AI chatbot, using the same Llama 3.3 instance as \pp to generate the responses.
 To maximize realism without access to product interaction logs, we sourced topics and language from datasets containing realistic questions in our domains of interest: MENTAT from Lamparth et al. \cite{lamparth2025moving} for mental health, and \texttt{r/legaladvice}-style cases from Cheong et al. \cite{cheong2024not} for law.
 We varied the length of scenarios to be 1--5 conversational turns.
-For each group, we randomly sampled half the scenarios (5) to assign to the first task, and the rest were assigned to the second.
-In the system condition, scenarios were loaded directly into the system.
-In the baseline condition, the first user messages across the 5 scenarios were copied into a Google Doc and shared with participants upon request\footnote{In the baseline condition, we gave participants the option of starting with or without first browsing these user messages.}.
+For multi-turn scenarios, follow-up user messages were written by the first author.
+For each group of experts, we randomly sampled half the scenarios (5) to assign to the first task, and the rest were assigned to the second.\footnote{We note that seeding a policy prototyping session with a different set of scenarios may change its policy outcomes; we discuss how this can be leveraged favourably in this in Section \ref{s:limitations-fw}.} In the system condition, scenarios were loaded directly into the system.
+In the baseline condition, the first user messages across the 5 scenarios were copied into a Google Doc and shared with participants upon request.\footnote{In the baseline condition, we gave participants the option of starting with or without first browsing these user messages.}

 Besides scenarios, we provided three basic heuristics to encourage clear and precise policy writing that draws from real-world professional practices.
 We also provided an Objectives section in the policy as examples of policy statements, drawn from objectives in OpenAI's Model Spec \cite{oai-model-spec}.
 The full starter heuristics and policy are available in Appendix \ref{a:starter-material}.